LLNL/shroud/docs/fstatements.rst

 Usually constructed from YAML *decl* but sometimes needs to be explicit to add Fortran attributes such as ``TARGET`` or ``POINTER``.
 Also used when a function result is converted into an argument.
-Added before splicer since it is part of the API and must not change.
+Added before splicer since it is part of the API and must not be changed by the splicer.
 Additional declarations can be added within the splicer via *f_declare*.

 .. code-block:: text